How to Do Keyword Research for Your Clips Channel

 Does SEO Matter for Short-Form Clip Channels?

-Yes — and it's underutilized by most clippers.
+Yes.
+And it's underutilized by most clippers.
 YouTube Shorts ranks in both YouTube search and Google video search.
 TikTok has a search function with 40% of Gen Z users using it as a search engine (Google internal research, 2023).
 Instagram Reels surface in hashtag and keyword searches on the Explore page.
 Optimizing clip titles, captions, and descriptions for relevant search terms adds a long-tail discovery channel that algorithmic distribution alone doesn't provide.

 The compounding value of SEO: a clip that ranks for a search query continues generating views indefinitely, unlike algorithmically distributed clips that peak and decay within 24–72 hours.